kyverno/website/content/en/policies/pod-security/restricted/restrict-seccomp/restrict-seccomp.md

     policies.kyverno.io/subject: Pod
     policies.kyverno.io/description: >-
       The runtime default seccomp profile must be required, or only specific additional profiles should be allowed.
+This policy ensures that only the `runtime/default` is used as a `type`.
 spec:
   background: true
   validationFailureAction: audit